maddenp/iotaa/README.md

 | `ready()`        | Given the value returned by a task-function call, returns the ready status of the task. |
 | `refs()`         | Given the value returned by a task-function call, returns `ref` values of the assets in the same shape (e.g. `dict`, `list`) as returned by the task. |
 | `requirements()` | Given the value returned by a task-function call, returns any other such values yielded by that value as its requirements. |
 | `tasknames()`    | Accepts an object (e.g. a module) and returns a list of names of  `iotaa` task members.
-This function is called when the `-t` / `--tasks` argument is provided to the CLI, which then prints each task name followed by, when available, the first line of its docstring.
+This function is called when the `-s` / `--show` argument is provided to the CLI, which then prints each task name followed by, when available, the first line of its docstring.

 ## Development